nehalem-make/galileo-resurrection/README.md

 sdcard.img -> Buildroot

-Uncompress the chosed image, find a Micro SD card that is 8GB+ and use dd to write the image to the SD card.
+Uncompress the chosen image, find a Micro SD card that is 8GB+ and use dd to write the image to the SD card.
 Insert into your Galileo and power on.
 Check your router for the assigned IP address "galileo" is the configured hostname and SSH as `galileo/galileo`. `su -` to root using password `root`